 The emphasis in Interior Design Studio IV is programming and space planning for a complex office design.
 Students will become familiar with several office furniture systems and choose one for use in their office design.
 As in all studios, the design process will be the framework for all project development.
 Material from pre- and co-requisite studio and lecture courses will be incorporated into the design project.
-This course must be taken concurrently with AR 393 and AR 397A.
-Pre-requisites: AR 396A and AR 396B.
+Prerequisites: AR 396A and AR 396B.
+Co-requisites: AR 393 and AR 397B.
 1:5:3.